0x7FFFFFFFFFFFFFFF/MySnippetMaker/README.md

 Copyright © 2018 Yang Shuai <yangshuai at gmail.com>

 This work is free.
-You can redistribute it and/or modify it under the terms of the [Do What The Fuck You Want To Public License](http://www.wtfpl.net), Version 2, as published by Sam Hocevar.
+You can redistribute it and/or modify it under the terms of the [Do What The F*ck You Want To Public License](http://www.wtfpl.net), Version 2, as published by Sam Hocevar.
 See the [COPYING](https://github.com/yangshuairocks/MySnippetMaker/blob/master/COPYING) file for more details.